mh-/corona-warn-companion-android/README.md

 1. The app reads the Rolling Proximity IDs recorded by your device from the Exposure Notifications database (this is only possible with root permissions, which is why the official Corona-Warn-App cannot display these details).
    ![-Example Recorded Encounters-](screenshots/rpis_en.png)
 2. The app downloads the Diagnosis Keys from the official Corona-Warn-Server.
 It downloads the keys published daily for the last few days, and the keys published every hour for today.
 Therefore, different information than in the official Corona-Warn-App might be displayed.
+   Only keys for the days found in step 1 are shown and counted.
    ![-Example Diagnosis Keys-](screenshots/dks_en.png)
 3. The app compares both in order to find matches (risk encounters).
    ![-Example Matches-](screenshots/matches_en.png)